What is the Leman Express? We’ve got all the answers for you…

-The Leman Express, due to start service on 15 December 2019, is the new cross-border train service linking Geneva with Haute Savoie.
+The Leman Express service started on 15 December 2019.
+It’s the new cross-border train service linking Geneva with Haute Savoie.
 The main hub in France is Annemasse train station, where four of six new Leman Express train lines will go to.
 There will be up to six trains an hour, with onward direct trains at a lower frequency to Evian, Annecy and Saint Gervais les Bains le Fayet.

 Is the Leman Express a brand new train line?